AlexLablaiksSAP/hermes-promise-test/README.md

 # Hermes Promise Testing (within React Native)

-Primarily used to demonstrate the performance of Hermes vs the other React Native engines, such as Chakra & JavaScriptCore (Windows and Android/iOS, respectively).
+Primarily used to demonstrate the performance of Hermes vs the other React Native JavaScript engines, such as Chakra & JavaScriptCore (Windows and Android/iOS, respectively).

 ## Description